cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 **`COORDINATOR_PORT`**

 **Required.** The port number for the coordinator instance.
-This is the port number that users and client connections will use when accessing the Greenplum Database system.
+This is the port number that users and client connections will use when accessing the Cloudberry Database system.

 **`TRUSTED_SHELL`**